Child Custody Lawyer Phoenix

 How to Get Sole Custody in Phoenix

-If you want sole custody of your child, an experienced child custody attorney at the Law Office of Cosmas Onyia can guide you through the complex process.
+If you want sole custody of your child, AZ family law lawyers at the Law Office of Cosmas Onyia can guide you through the complex process.
 You can secure sole custody in two different ways: